 “Equus grevyi (aka)” by André Karwath aka Aka – Own work.
-Licensed under Creative Commons Attribution-Share Alike 2.5 via Wikimedia Commons
+Licensed under Creative Commons Attribution-Share Alike 2.5 via Wikimedia CoD

-If you are exploring mediation as an option for reaching settlement terms in your divorce, please be aware that there is a difference between “mediated divorce” and “divorce mediation.”
-I would like to explain that these two creatures are as different as a horse and a zebra.
+In this article, I would like to explain how “divorce mediation” is different from a “mediated divorce.”
+The difference in paradigm between the two is so significant that, in my view, they are as different as a horse and a zebra.
 Both involve use of a neutral mediator.
 Both can be used to arrive at settlement terms of your divorce agreement.
 There, the similarity ends.
 “But,” you ask, “What are the exact differences?”

 To understand how mediated divorce is different from divorce mediation, one must first understand the basic process involved in divorce.